joshdhenry/SpinWheelControl/README.md

 To run this on your own machine, install Cocoapods, create a podfile, and run pod install from the command line while inside your project's root directory.

+To make this work in your Objective-C project:
+In your project's (not the target's) build settings, set the Defines Module flag to YES.
+Find your product module name by going to your target's (not the project's) build setting and search for Project Module Name.
+Add the SpinWheelControl files to your project.
+Import <productModuleName-Swift.h> in every Objective-C class you plan to use your Swift classes in.
+This file is created automatically by the compiler when you include Swift classes in an Objective-C project.

 ## Initialization